Guide General

 • Most flexible transfer policies

-• Supports both permanent and temporary transfers (leasing)
+• Supports both permanent transfers and leasing arrangements

 • Minimum transfer size: /24